lbraglia/aplore3/README.md

 This package is a 'unofficial' companion to the textbook [Applied Logistic Regression (3rd ed., 2013)](http://www.wiley.com/WileyCDA/WileyTitle/productCd-0470582472.html) by DW.
 Hosmer, S. Lemeshow and
 RX.
 Sturdivant.
-It includes all the data sets used in the book to make even more quick/simple to reproduce analysis from R.
+It includes all the data sets used in the book, to make even more quick/simple to reproduce analysis from R.